Federvgh/MS3-Tango-Dictionary/README.md

 Users who have an account can login using their username and password.
 If a visitor does not have an account, they will below a message "New Here?
 Register Account" with a link to take them to the registration page
 If the user enters their username and password they will be taken to their profile page.

+## Search
+On the dictionary page, users ot visitors can search for specific words located either in the word field or the meaning.

+# Features left to implement

+- Pagination to avoid scrolling down
+- contact form
+- an alert for the administrator when a word is submitted
+- Option to delete a user by an admin and for users to delete their accounts.
+- Ability for a user to reset their password if they forget it.
+- automatically open new browser when click in on the link for the song